Date of Degree

 Copyright 2011 Mohammad Ahmadibasir

 Ahmadibasir, Mohammad.
-"The application of language-game theory to the analysis of science learning: developing an interpretive classroom-level learning framework." dissertation, University of Iowa, 2011.
+"The application of language-game theory to the analysis of science learning: developing an interpretive classroom-level learning framework."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.